About paying school fees

 The amount to pay will be listed on the invoice.

-- If you lose your invoice, contact the Department of Education.
+- If you lose your invoice, contact the Department for Education, Children and Young People.
 The service centre can also call on your behalf.

 - If your child is transferring to a new school during the school year, you need to find out from both schools what their policies are for refunds and payments of levies on transfer.